Manabu KOCHI. Spring Artist.

 From the first time we met, I was captivated by his work and his endearing personality.
 Since then, we have not left each other’s side, forging links between our two families and establishing an ongoing creative intellectual and aesthetic dialogue.
 In my gallery, in international fairs, museums and through the media, I have done my best to highlight the paintings, the sculptures and the graphic works, which he was able to develop and enrich from year to year, through multiple variations of themes, of forms and on various media.

-CLAUDE LEMAND.
+Claude Lemand.
 Doctor in comparative literature, former university professor, collector since 1981, gallery owner and art publisher in Paris since 1988, important donor with his wife France to the museum of the Institut du monde Arabe in Paris, researcher and exhibition curator.

 Copyright © Galerie Claude Lemand 2012.